papernest/aio_sf_streaming/docs/user/quickstart.rst

 - the channel,
 - the replay id,
-- the object creation time.
+- the object creation time (the string provided by SF).

 For each channel, this function should store the replay id of the last created object.